Gay Witch Hunt

-"Gay Witch Hunt" is the third-season premiere of the American comedy television series The Office, and the show's twenty-ninth episode overall.
+"Gay Witch Hunt" is the third-season premiere of the American comedy television series The Office and the show's twenty-ninth episode overall.
 Written by executive producer and show runner Greg Daniels and directed by Ken Kwapis, the episode first aired in the United States on September 21, 2006, on NBC.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In the episode, Michael Scott (Steve Carell) discovers that Oscar Martinez (Oscar Nunez) is gay.
 Michael tries to show Oscar that he is accepting of his sexual orientation, but only ends up insulting him.
-It is also revealed that after kissing Pam Beesly (Jenna Fischer), Jim Halpert (John Krasinski) went through with transferring to Stamford.
-In addition, Pam called off her engagement with Roy Anderson (David Denman).
+After kissing Pam Beesly (Jenna Fischer), Jim Halpert (John Krasinski) transfers to Stamford.
+In addition, Pam calls off her engagement with Roy Anderson (David Denman).

-The episode features a kiss between Michael and Oscar.
-This scene was not scripted, and was an improvised moment courtesy of Carell.
 An estimated 9.1 million viewers watched the episode, a 23 percent increase from the previous season premiere "The Dundies".
 "Gay Witch Hunt" received positive reviews from television critics.

 Plot

+Jim Halpert is revealed to have transferred to Dunder Mifflin's Stamford, Connecticut office from Scranton, with Ryan Howard taking over his old job.

-After calling Oscar Martinez (Oscar Nunez) "faggy", Michael Scott (Steve Carell) learns that Oscar finds the word offensive because he is homosexual.
+After calling Oscar Martinez "faggy", Michael Scott is reprimanded by Toby Flenderson, who reveals to Michael that Oscar is in fact gay.
 While attempting to apologize, Michael inadvertently outs Oscar to the entire office.
-Jan Levinson (Melora Hardin) berates Michael for his behavior, after Michael's seminar on homosexuality is a disaster.
+Jan Levinson berates Michael for his behavior, after Michael's seminar on homosexuality is a disaster.
 When Oscar threatens to quit, Michael attempts to reconcile with Oscar, first by hugging him, and then kissing him on the lips.
 Oscar is given three months paid vacation and use of a company car in exchange for not suing Dunder Mifflin.

-It is revealed that after their kiss, Pam Beesly (Jenna Fischer) confirmed to Jim Halpert (John Krasinski) her intention to marry Roy Anderson (David Denman).
-However, a few days before the wedding, Pam got cold feet and decided to call it off.
-She moved into her own apartment and began taking art classes.
+In a flashback to the moments after their kiss, Pam Beesly confirms to Jim her intention to marry her fiancé, Roy Anderson.
+However, in the present, Pam reveals to the documentary crew that just days before the wedding, she got cold feet and called it off, moving into her own apartment and beginning to take art classes.
 Pam's rejection sent Roy into a downward spiral, hitting rock bottom with a drunk driving arrest.
-When being interviewed by the camera crew, Roy makes a vow to win Pam back.
+In an interview with the camera crew, Roy vows to win Pam back.

-Jim has transferred to Dunder Mifflin's Stamford branch and tries to settle into his new office.
-He then meets smug co-worker Andy Bernard (Ed Helms) who brags about his wild college days at Cornell University.
-Jim tries to target him like he targeted Dwight, but becomes scared of Andy's more violent tendencies.
-Meanwhile, sales representative Karen Filippelli (Rashida Jones) is disconcerted by Jim's constant smirks to the camera.
+At Stamford, Jim meets smug co-worker Andy Bernard, who brags about his wild college days at Cornell University.
+Sales representative Karen Filippelli expresses uncertainty about Jim's interactions with the documentary crew, particularly his facial expressions.
+Jim pranks Andy by encasing his desk calculator in gelatin, but is surprised when Andy reacts with fury.

+In a closing credits scene, Dwight receives a handheld metal detector as a gift from Jim, who has convinced Dwight it is a "gaydar" device.
+Dwight uses the device on Oscar, whose belt buckle sets it off, convincing Dwight that Jim was telling the truth; Dwight's own belt buckle also sets off the metal detector, perturbing him and amusing Pam.